logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/oauth2/create-okta-client.md

     When copying the domain in the figure above make sure to add the url scheme (http:// or https://) when using it in the _Connection URL_ in the [Identity Provider registration form](../create-client).

-## Conclusion
-In this guide you learned how to create a client in your Okta identity provider and acquire a _client id_ and a _client secret_.